 - No Plans, No Prototype, No Backup: They designed the perfect trap for mankind in the mind, or so they thought.
-The Matrix cannot stand if its rejected.
+The Matrix cannot stand if it's rejected.
 If too many people cannot or will not accept their simulation as real, the illusion implodes, taking everything with it.
 They try to forcibly plug humanity into their Matrix, creating a paradise where everyone is always happy, but this goes horribly wrong.
-The system crashes, millions of "crop" die.
-In an attempt to reorganize themselves, they make the Matrix a living hell, and once again, it goes pear-shaped and it crashes, in desperation they turn to their A.I.
-The Oracle, who implements freedom of choice into the equation.
+The system crashes, millions of "crops" die.
+In an attempt to reorganize themselves, they make the Matrix a living hell, and once again, it goes pear-shaped and it crashes, in desperation they turn to their A.I., The Oracle, who implements freedom of choice into the equation.
 This allows the problem of rejection to be adequately managed.
 This was much to the dejection of the rival A.I The Architect, who believed they could've made a paradise for humans if they tried hard enough, or if people themselves weren't so stubborn.

 - Not So Different: